How we behave in both personal and professional situations is usually governed by a set of unwritten rules, known as 'social norms'.

 And when trust is high, overall project performance, team satisfaction, effectiveness, and team cohesion all improve.

-Team norms examples in the workplace
+An example of team norms in the workplace

 So, what do team norms look like in the workplace?
+In other words, what are the rules that are often in place to govern teams?

-Below, we've included a list of (non-exhaustive) suggestions:
+Well below, we've included a list of (non-exhaustive) suggestions:

 - Treat one another with dignity and respect